confluentinc/ksql/docs-md/developer-guide/create-a-table.md

 statement has the string `CTAS` in its ID, for example, `CTAS_USERS_FEMALE_0`.

-Create a KSQL Table from a KSQL Stream
+Create a ksqlDB Table from a ksqlDB Stream
 --------------------------------------

 Use the CREATE TABLE AS SELECT statement to create a table from a